kasenetz/hbcd-docs/docs/measures/socenvdet.md

 </p>

 ### Perceived Stress/Social Support
-The Perceived Stress and Social support tools measure perceived stress and perceptions of emotional support by one’s social network in the caregivers in this study longitudinally.
-These measures of perceived stress and social support are a combination of the PROMIS emotional support 4a questionnaire and the Perceived Stress Scale – 4 (PSS-4).
-The first 4 questions are the PROMIS emotional support 4a questionnaire which measures the quality of the emotional support to which the participant has access.
-The last 4 questions (PSS-4) represent the shortened version of the PSS-14.
-This questionnaire measures perceived general stress in the past month.
-It has been used in many populations world wide including pregnant individuals and young families.
+The Perceived Stress and Social Support tools assess caregivers’ perceived stress and emotional support within their social networks longitudinally.
+These tools combine the PROMIS Emotional Support 4a questionnaire and the Perceived Stress Scale-4 (PSS-4).

+The PROMIS Emotional Support 4a questionnaire (first 4 questions) evaluates the quality of emotional support available to the participant, while the PSS-4 (last 4 questions) measures general perceived stress over the past month.
+The PSS-4 is a shortened version of the PSS-14, which has been widely used across diverse populations, including pregnant individuals and young families.

-In the original measure, all items had to be completed to allow for scoring via the tables provided in the manual.
-For HBCD, with the addition of response options “Don’t know” and “Decline to answer,” this was updated so that items with “don’t know” answers will not have a total score reported.
-For the PROMIS emotional support, complete data is necessary to use scoring tables provided in the manual.
+Note that the HBCD measures include the addition of response options “Don’t know” and “Decline to answer.”
+The original measure requires that all items are completed to allow for scoring via the tables provided in the manual, so items with “don’t know” answers will not have a total score reported.
 If scoring will utilize the PROMIS HealthMeasures Scoring Service, total scores can include missing data (this can be done by individual investigators).
-Complete data is always necessary to calculate a score PSS-4, therefore should not be reported for participants who answer any questions “don’t know.”
+For the PSS-4, complete data is essential, and scores should not be reported if any question is answered as “Don’t know.”

 <details class="collapsible references">
   <summary class="references">References</summary>